420Dasher/DAH-LocalTrackSupport/README.md

 `DAH-LocalSpotifySupport` is retained for existing users but is **discontinued** and replaced by SpotifyTrackHonorific.

 The legacy fork remains subject to its upstream DiscordActivityHonorific licensing/notice requirements.
-Keep its existing `source/`, `overlay/`, and `LICENSE_NOTICE.md` material in the repository.
+Keeping its existing `source/`, `overlay/`, and `LICENSE_NOTICE.md` material in the repository.

 ## Add this custom repository to Dalamud